 Token hijacking is essentially a business email compromise (BEC) event.
-In order to identify BEC in its early stages (i.e. prior to any loss), there must be continuous observation of account behavior and recognition of activity that:
+In order to identify BEC in its early stages (i.e., prior to any loss), there must be continuous observation of account behavior and recognition of activity that:

 - Does not fit the typical pattern of account usage

 - Takes "classic" actions that indicate BEC, such as:

-- { Setup email forwarding rules
+- Setting up email forwarding rules

-- { External address forwarding
+- Forwarding to an external address

-- { Internal folder redirection
+- Redirecting internal folders

-- { Modify MFA methods
+- Modifying MFA methods

-- { Add SMS, new phone
+- Adding SMS, new phone

-- { Add new authenticator app
+- Adding new authenticator apps

-- { Modify account administrator roles
+- Modifying account administrator roles

-- { Access account from new, often unusual locations
+- Accessing accounts from new, often unusual locations

-- { Access account from new device(s)
+- Accessing accounts from new device(s)

-Any of these activities taken individually can be innocent enough, but they should still be monitored and logged.
+Any of these activities taken individually may seem harmless, but they should still be monitored and logged.
 When observed together in a relatively short time sequence, these activities create an indicator of compromise (IOC).